liguowang/cobind/docs/definition.rst

 Szymkiewicz–Simpson coefficient (SS)
 -------------------------------------
-`Szymkiewicz–Simpson coefficient <https://en.wikipedia.org/wiki/Overlap_coefficient>`_ is defined as the size of the intersection divided by the smaller of the size of the two sets.
+`Szymkiewicz–Simpson coefficient <https://en.wikipedia.org/wiki/Overlap_coefficient>`_ is defined as the size of the intersection divided by the smaller size of the two sets.

 .. image:: _static/SS.jpg
   :width: 250